-Formal assessment of the quality of MR images should include identification of nonstochastic noise components, such as those from susceptibility artifacts and rigid body motion.
-These nonstochastic noise sources usually introduce statistical outliers in some or all of the volume elements, called "voxels," of the image, the elemental units from which an image is constructed.
+Formal assessment of the quality of MR images should include identification of non-stochastic noise components, such as those from susceptibility artifacts and rigid body motion.
+These non-stochastic noise sources usually introduce statistical outliers in some or all of the picture elements ("pixels" or "voxels") of the image, the elemental units from which an image is constructed.
 Diagnostic procedures, such as an analysis of residuals, can be useful tools for detecting discrepancies between those outliers and other observations at all voxels.
-Moreover, even under the sole presence of stochastic noise, diagnostic methods are valuable for detecting discrepancies between MR data and fitted models at the voxel level.
-Such discrepancies can be caused by partial volume effects in the MR image (i.e., the presence of multiple tissues in the same volume element).
-In diffusion tensor images (DTIs), for instance, modeling these effects in voxels having multiple tissue compartments can be vitally important for reconstructing complex tissue structure in the human brain in vivo (Tuch et al.